When you are involved in a car accident, it is important to understand who is…

 On the other hand, in Georgia, an at-fault state, to file a personal injury claim with an insurance company, it first needs to be determined which driver was responsible for the accident.

-If it is determined that the other driver involved was at fault, you can obtain compensation in full amount for any medical costs and car damages from their car insurance company.
+Suppose it is determined that the other driver involved was at fault.
+In that case, you can obtain compensation in full amount for any medical costs and car damages from their car insurance company.

 Minimum Insurance Requirements in Georgia?